Swasth-Apps/swasth.co/src/pages/blog/cbt-for-sleep-disorder.md

  Cognitive and behavioral treatments for sleep difficulties aim to improve sleep by changing poor sleep habits and challenging negative thoughts attitudes and beliefs about sleep.
 More specifically, the cognitive-behavioral component aims to change incorrect beliefs and attitudes about sleep (e.g., unrealistic expectations, misconceptions, amplifying consequences of sleeplessness); techniques include reattribution training (i.e., goal setting and planning coping responses),  reappraisal, and attention shifting.
 Thus, CBT attempts to alter patterns of negative thoughts and dysfunctional attitudes to foster more healthy and adaptive thoughts, emotions, and actions.

 If you’ve tried a variety of self-help remedies without success, get help from our expert-designed program.
 We have designed a program to help you get rid of all your problems related to it and get you on track as soon as possible.
-We have arranged a wide network of professionals to lead your way through the journey with Resiliens.
 Not only that, we are all ready to provide the best program to help you overcome these problems

 The sessions that make up the program are: